 - Parodied in the Mel Brooks movie High Anxiety.
 The main character, the new head of a mental asylum, receives a rock to the window with a message - a friendly welcome note from the psycho ward.

-- In Home Alone 2, when Kevin sees that the toy store is being robbed, he breaks the window of the toy store in order to set off the alarm.
+- In Home Alone 2, when Kevin sees that the toy store is being robbed, he breaks the window in order to set off the alarm.
 He attaches a note to the brick explaining his actions to the owner.

 - Repeatedly in Penelope.
 Every last suitor up to the point Penelope's mother realized shatterproof glass was a good idea.